appztaste/vscode-plugins-cookbook/ex/ex05-semi-colon/ex05-semi-colon.md

 To run the extension, follow the normal procedure and then create a new document, from there type some text.
-Now try either the hot key `alt+enter` or the command pallete command `Auto Insert Semicolon`.
+Now try either the hot key `alt+enter` or the commandpalette command `Auto Insert Semicolon`.
 Make sure to click in the middle of a word and test it to see how it automatically moves to the end of the line.